tina-friedrich/arc-user-guide/docs/source/arc-priority-jobs.rst

 Submitting Priority Jobs
 ========================

 Jobs submitted to ARC cluster default to the standard service level.
-To purchase priority credit see the `Requesting Credits <https://www.arc.ox.ac.uk/requesting-usage-credit>`_ page for details.
+To purchase priority credit see the `ARC Accounting <https://www.arc.ox.ac.uk/arc-accounting>`_ page for details.
 Once your project is set up with priority credits, you can check the balance of your ARC credit using the ``mybalance`` command.
 You'll find now that the command reports balance for two accounts.
 One account is for your standard credit.
 The account with the ``-priority`` suffix is for your priority credit.

 Submit jobs with priority QoS (Quality of Service)
 --------------------------------------------------